AngelaIp/aras-image-uploader-for-tech-docs/README.md

 ### Install Steps

+#### Code tree Installation
+These code tree changes only contain a custom icon for the toolbar.
+If you wish to use your own icon, you may replace the .svg file in the `\Innovator\` folder with your own.

+1. Backup your code tree and store the archive in a safe place
+2. Navigate to your local `..\aras-image-uploader-for-tech-docs\` folder
+3. Copy the `\Innovator\` folder
+4. Paste this at the root of your install directory
++ By default this is `C:\Program Files\Aras\Innovator\`

+#### Database Installation
 1. Backup your database and store the BAK file in a safe place.
 2. Open up the Aras Package Import tool.
 3. Enter your login credentials and click **Login**